 Because a plan costs less than other options, it may have a higher deductible.
 Often, if you qualify for the subsidy, you will be able to afford to enroll in a more comprehensive plan, that will be heavily subsidized, so your cost is low.
 But just as importantly, you may be able to effectively reduce your deductible by as much as $2,000-$5,000.
 However, one of the most important factors to consider is the MOP (Maximum Out-Of-Pocket-Expenses).
 The combination of a low deductible and high MOP is sometimes not very cost-effective.

 No medical questions.
 Yes, that’s correct.
 The standard application contains no questions regarding your health.
 Whether you’re an Olympic runner, or you’re currently being treated for cancer, it doesn’t matter.
 If you are not offered coverage at your place of work, you are able to apply and purchase coverage through the Exchange (and more easily, through this website).
 Pre-existing conditions are covered without any surcharges or waiting periods.
-Benefits are much richer than 5 years ago years since 10 “Essential Health Benefits” are mandatory to be included in all Marketplace contracts.
+Benefits are much richer than 7 years ago years since 10 “Essential Health Benefits” are mandatory to be included in all Marketplace contracts.
+Billing is typically monthly with no fees for receiving your bill directly in the mail.

 The Affordable Care Act still allows the federal government to spend hundreds of millions of dollars to administer and regulate “the Marketplace.”
 And yes, you pay a hidden tax every year.
 Each state can choose to run it themselves, which would burden the taxpayers of that state.
 Indiana prefers to allow the federal government to set up the program, which, as previously mentioned, spares taxpayers a portion of the previously-mentioned millions of dollars in expenses.
 However, regulation of the plans is still handled locally, which helps customize plan options for consumers.
 All new plans and any new companies requesting to offer coverage, must be approved by the Department of Insurance.
 Medical malpractice is also handled by the DOI.